 Q – To wrap up, as a kind of meta question, I think our readers will also be interested in knowing more about how Lucidchart itself is developed.
 Can you comment on this? (e.g. software methods used internally, tool architecture, how you decide on the new features to implement or new notations to support….)?

-A – We have about 12 engineering teams of 3-7 people, all run two-week Scrum sprints, with demos and retrospectives at the end of each sprint.
+A – We have about 12 engineering teams of 3-7 people, all running two-week Scrum sprints, with demos and retrospectives at the end of each sprint.
 Teams have a lot of autonomy in doing their work.
 There may be a high-level goal like increasing users’ engagement with a certain feature or driving a certain amount of revenue through an experiment, and a team would come up with their own roadmap for achieving that.
 A lot of the features end up on the roadmap simply because our customers told us they want them.
 The autonomy also means the accountability for the outcome.
 The entire team actively participates in sprint and quarterly planning meetings that often also involve experts from other departments (business, sales, marketing, ux) to better assess dependencies and risks.
 A team is also responsible for monitoring user feedback and certain analytics metrics after their code is released and making adjustments accordingly.
 Such an environment really encourages ownership over components and features and challenges individuals to take initiative and make meaningful contributions to the success of our business.